arunasurya/academy/Bisq.md

 # Bisq: Main Concepts

 This is a collection of documents explaining main concepts related to Bisq including Bitcoin, Bisq DAO and public-key cryptography.
+It is aimed at people with non-technical backgrounds, like myself!

 ## Bisq
 - [Bisq software](bisqsoftware.md)